TaliBytes/ClipHist/README.md

 ClipHist is my attempt at a simple clipboard manager for Linux.
 Here's what it should do:

-1. Copying to the built-in clipboard (`ctrl+c`) should also store the item to ClipHist.
+1. Copying to the built-in clipboard (`ctrl+c`) should also store the item to ClipHist (for both text and images).
 2. Pasting from the built-in clipboard (`ctrl+v`) does not affect ClipHist's stored items (up to 20 or user defined amount).
 3. A GUI should open using `cmd+v` (aka `super+v`).
-Historically copied items are navigatable using arrows keys (and enter) or mouse.
+Historically copied items are navigatable using mouse.
 Selecting an item for paste:
     - Moves it to the "most recent" spot in ClipHist
     - Pastes it into the current selected field
     - "Copies" that item to the system's built-in clipboard